Innovation Projects 2022

 Nurses: This year-long programme is funded by your employer.
 The cost includes three 2-day residential workshops, a year of project management support, monthly online meetings and a site visit to the project as well as the costs involved in setting up and delivering your project within the year.

-Nurses who are interested to deliver a project, or employers who want to find out more, should contact Sue Boran, Director of Nursing Programmes (Innovation) or Dr Amanda Young, Nursing Programmes Manager (Innovation).
+Nurses who are interested to deliver a project in 2023, or employers who want to find out more, should contact Sue Boran, Director of Nursing Programmes (Innovation) or Dr Amanda Young, Nursing Programmes Manager (Innovation).

 One of our former project leaders, Gerard Wainwright, made this short film about his experience of working with the QNI: